Team-GhostLand/GhostLand7/README.md

 * Enabled vanilla mode (becasue we're not using LambDynamicLights and - with both modes disabled - the mod would literally do nothing)

 ### Geocluster
 * Via a datapack: Re-enabled vanilla oregen.
-One other thing we need to do via a DP is to switch from using GC's own non-vanilla ores to whatever equivalents other mods add (eg. Create: Nuclear's Urainium instead of Geocluster's).
-GC will still be used for samples, though - because (obviously) other mods don't add those.
+* Via a datapack: Added-in modded ores to Geocluster's modded clusters.
+* Via a datapack: Enabled Titanium.
 * In settings: allowed modded ores, Deepslate Samples and vanilla veins; disallowed chat spam; cranked up max samples/chunk by 2x; slightly bumped spawn rates (3x not 2x attempts; 10pp higher chance to even attempt in the 1st place)

 ### EMI